TIK-NFL/jupyterhub/README.md

 ### Attaching to the Jupyterhub network

-If you are using other docker compose services which integrate this Jupyterhub-Cloud in another network, you might attach them to the jupyterhub docker network defined in this project.
+If you are using other docker compose services which integrate this Jupyterhub in another network, you might attach them to the jupyterhub docker network defined in this project.
 In this case, define the network used by integrating services as external (see below).
 Then you will be able to resolve names and contact Jupyter services like `jupyterhub_proxy`.

 ```